sebapersson/PEtab.jl/docs/src/index.md

   [SBMLImporter.jl](https://github.com/sebapersson/SBMLImporter.jl)).
 Problems can be defined with a wide range of features, such as multiple observables and/or simulation conditions, events, and pre-equilibration (steady-state initialization).
-- Define scientific machine learning (SciML) problems combining mechanistic ODE models with machine-learning (ML) components.
-Three problem types are supported; (1) ML in the ODE dynamics (e.g. UDEs/Neural ODEs), (2) ML in the observable/measurement model linking simulations to data, and (3) pre-simulation ML mapping high-dimensional inputs (e.g. images) to ODE parameters.
+- Support for three types of scientific machine learning (SciML) problems combining mechanistic ODE models with machine-learning (ML) components: (1) ML in the ODE dynamics (e.g. UDEs/Neural ODEs), (2) ML in the observable/measurement model linking simulations to data, and (3) pre-simulation ML mapping high-dimensional inputs to ODE parameters.
 - Import and work with PEtab problems in both v1 and v2 of the [PEtab](https://petab.readthedocs.io/en/latest/) format, as well as the [PEtab-SciML](https://github.com/PEtab-dev/petab_sciml) standard format.